home-suite-home/Home-Suite-Home/testing/Manual_Testing/Manual_Testing_Procedures.md

 ### Functional Case
 **Test Status** *PASS*</br>
 #### Test Procedures
-1. In the linux command line terminal, move to the directory : </testing/Manual_Testing>
+1. In the linux command line terminal, from the Home-Suite-Home directory, move to: </testing/Manual_Testing>
 2. In the linux terminal, enter the command $python CommandHandlerTest.py </br> ![command](/artifacts/assets/CommandHandlerCommand.PNG)
 3. When prompted, enter the email address that will be used to communicate with the program
 4. Using an email application, send an email to 'home.suite.home.testing@gmail.com'</br>